-The Security Officer shall train and direct employees in key control, including electronic key pads where they are used.
+The security key control officer shall train and direct employees in key control, including electronic key pads where used.

-In SPCs and CDFs, the Security Officer is responsible for training an Assistant Security Officer in all duties related to the position.
-The Security Officer must be proficient in all phases of security and be able to demonstrate proper equipment use to other employees.
+The security key control officer is responsible for training an assistant security officer in all duties related to the position.
+The security officer must be proficient in all phases of security and be able to demonstrate proper equipment use to other employees.